Israel clinches largest-ever defense deal with Germany for $3.5 billion after securing US approval

 JERUSALEM -- Israel's Defense Ministry said Thursday it has secured its largest-ever defense deal selling a sophisticated missile defense system to Germany for $3.5 billion after the United States approved the deal.

-Although Israel has long had close economic and military links with western European countries, the deal with Germany could draw the attention of Russia, which Israel has maintained working relations with throughout the war in Ukraine.
-Israel has repeatedly rebuffed requests to sell arms to Ukraine for fear of antagonizing Russia.
+Although Israel has long had close economic and military links with western European countries, the deal with Germany could draw the attention of Russia.
+Israel has maintained working relations with Russia throughout the war in Ukraine and has repeatedly rebuffed requests to sell arms to Kyiv for fear of antagonizing Moscow.

 Germany will buy the advanced defense system, coined Arrow 3, which is designed to intercept long-range ballistic missiles.
 Israel sought approval for the deal from the U.S. State Department because the system was jointly developed by the two countries.